“that you may approve the things that are excellent, that you may be sincere and without offense till the day of Christ,”

 Excellence carries with it the sense of what is vital.
 In Greek, excellence means to bear apart or to differ between; as with metals, you learn to tell one from another, the greater from the lesser.
 So things of excellence are things of greater value.

 Where there is no scale of values, utter confusion follows.
 If you want to live a flustered life, then live life without an adequate set of ultimate values.
-In this situation nothing is of value, nothing of importance.
+In this situation, nothing is of value, nothing of importance.
 To live life with everything of equal importance is to live life at a trivial level.
 Lesser things are as important as greater things.

 Christians need to test for approval the things of greatest value in God’s economy.

 Do we have God’s scale of values?
 What is the highest item on our scale of values?
 What is first or most important to us?
 A good way to measure these questions is to ask ourselves how we use our time.
-Our answers will reveal what is important in our lives.
+Our answers will reveal what is essential in our lives.
 Then we will have a sense of what is vital.